apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 ### Testing Strategy

 The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `505` distinct scenarios.
+At the moment, the total number of jobs stands at approximately `506` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

 ### Java 23